Agenda

 10:00

-Fireside chat: Harnessing a corporative venture mindset between CVC and VC
+Panel Discussion: Harnessing a corporative venture mindset between CVC and VC

-In this session we look at the learnings, case studies, and best practices that shape an optimum partnership between CVCs and VCs.
-Whether it’s LP positions, deal-flow accessibility, or just venture problem solving, what are the key strategies that both sets of investors need to adopt?
+In this session, we look at the learnings, case studies, and best practices that shape an optimum partnership between CVCs and VCs.
+Whether it’s LP positions, deal-flow accessibility, or just venture problem-solving, what are the key strategies that both sets of investors need to adopt?

 10:30